Collotype: Historical use

-Famous collotype works
+Famous works

 Eadward Muybridge's Animal Locomotion: an Electro-Photographic Investigation of Connective Phases of Animal Movements (1883–86, printed 1887) was printed in collotype from photographs transferred to gelatin.

-After collotype had fallen out of commercial use, artists began to experiment with collotype.
-Pablo Picasso’s 1920 artist’s book Le Tricorne was printed in (black) collotype with applied pochoir color.
+After collotype had fallen out of commercial use, artists began to experiment with the process.
+Pablo Picasso's 1920 artist's book Le Tricorne was printed in (black) collotype with applied pochoir color.
 Surrealist Max Ernst printed the frottages in the portfolio Natural History (1926) in collotype.
 Marcel Duchamp's La Boîte-en-valise (Box in a Suitcase), produced in the 1930s and 1940s, combines the techniques of collotype and stencil to create its "copies."
 Gerhard Richter's Mao (1968) is a collotype portrait of Mao Zedong.

-Contemporary Use
+Contemporary use

 Commercial

-In 1997, there were no commercial collotype printers in the United States.
+As of 1983, there were only two commercial collotype firms in the United States, and as of 1997, there were no commercial collotype printers in the United States.
 As of 2015, there were two commercial collotype printers in Kyoto, Japan.
 In Europe, the firm Fratelli Alinari (Florence) and Lichtdruck-Kunst (Leipzig) still produce collotypes, primarily as high-quality art reproductions for museums.

-Non-Commercial or Artistic
+Non-commercial or artistic

 In 2010, only a small number of facilities in the United States, primarily art studios or organizations, still have the ability to create collotypes.